 The Fiction of a Diary

 There is a recurring instability in the way events are presented.
 Entries trail off or double back, sentences are left unfinished, and the past is recalled through the distorting filter of ambivalence.
-What emerges is a form of narrative that does not advance but turns inward, folding back on itself in disquieting spirals.
-This structural refusal of teleology reinforces the novel’s core tension: awareness does not guarantee change.
+What emerges is a form of narrative that does not advance but turns inward, folding back on itself in troubling spirals.
+This structural avoidance of teleology reinforces the novel’s core tension: awareness does not guarantee change.
 The diary becomes the architecture of doubt.

 Voice and Distance